Your LinkedIn summary section is one of the first places recruiters and employers look on your profile.

 This LinkedIn summary example is well-spaced (no big blocks of text), and includes plenty of relevant keywords showing how this candidate can help their next employer.

-And that’s the type of information that can get you a job interview from employers who need the type of skills you offer.
+And that’s the type of information that can get you a job interview with employers who need your skill set.